CDCgov/cladecombiner/docs/as_of_agg.md

-# Historical aggregation
+# As-of aggregation

-Historical aggregation is a tool that can be used to approximate the taxon labels that would have been assigned to sequences on an as-of date.
+As-of aggregation is a tool that can be used to approximate the taxon labels that would have been assigned to sequences on a prior (as-of) date given the taxon labels assigned on a later date.
 Without loss of generality, take the later date to be the present.
 Historical aggregation approximation takes in
 - current taxa (whose labels were assigned with the current version of the assignment tool) as `input_taxa`